buepro/typo3-pizpalue/Documentation/Introduction/Index.rst

 - Page layouts allowing to add content in side columns with a menu
 - Support for structure elements provided by `container_elements <https://extensions.typo3.org/extension/container_elements>`__.
-  Example structure elements are: columns, accordion, tabs, card and tile unit
+  Example structure elements are: columns, grid, accordion, tabs, card, tile unit and randomizer

 Enhancing content
 -----------------

-- A content element to create modal dialogs
-- A content element to create a list of categorized content elements
-- A content element to create structured content (JSON-LD data, see :ref:`user-contentElements-schema`)
-- A layout for media content elements to emphasize media
 - Support for automatic image scaling in structure elements (see :ref:`integration_templating`)
 - Content element fields to optimize image scaling dependent on the screen size.
 - Content element fields to assign custom classes, styles and attributes